EdgeIntelligenceLab/PerAgri/README.md

-# 2027 Per Agri
+# 2027

-Pervasive Sensing and Intelligence for Precision Agriculture
+Per Agri: Pervasive Sensing and Intelligence for Precision Agriculture